-Analysing what went well and what didn’t, and writing down a list of improvements in the beginning of another year can have a significant impact on your rental business’ success.
-Below is our suggested property managers’ to-do list for a successful business in 2022.
+Analysing what went well and what didn’t can have a significant impact on your rental business’ success.
+Below is our suggested property manager’s to-do list for a successful business in 2023.

 1. Set New Goals and Revise Your Business Plan

-The arrival of a new year is an excellent time for setting vacation rental goals and renewing your business strategy based on the new year’s travel trends predictions.
-Having a well-thought-out business plan can give you a clear mind and helps you feel more in control of your business.
+The New Year is an excellent time for renewing your business strategy based on the new travel trends predictions.
+Having a well-thought-out business plan gives you a clear mind and helps you feel more in control of your business.

-Before setting any marketing strategy, do thorough research to determine the overall industry outlook in 2022, guests’ number one priority and the competition you are against.
-Go through the market analysis done by the industry experts.
+Before setting any marketing strategy, do complete research and go through the market analysis done by industry experts.
+Then, determine the overall industry outlook in 2023, guests’ number one priority, and the competition you are up against.

-The next step is to predetermine your target customers, set a financing plan, identify your risks, and pivot your last year’s marketing strategy to respond to what your potential guests are looking for.
-Connect 2022 travel trends with your marketing strategy and gear it towards tremendous growth in the new year.
+The next step is to identify your target customers, set a financing plan, identify your risks, and pivot your last year’s marketing strategy to respond to what your potential guests are looking for.
+Connect 2023 travel trends with your marketing strategy and gear it towards tremendous growth in the New Year.

 2. Optimise Your Website

-According to a new Phocuswright white paper – sponsored by Expedia – 61-75% of survey respondents use an Online Travel Agency(OTA) like Airbnb, Expedia and booking.com to book their accommodation.
-Many users prefer OTAs because of their websites’ accessibility, easy navigation, and a variety of options.
-As a result, to win more bookings, short-term rental businesses must maintain a catchy and user-friendly website with a simple booking process just like OTAs.
+Many users prefer OTAs because of their websites’ accessibility, easy navigation, and variety of options.
+To win more bookings, short-term rental businesses must maintain a catchy and user-friendly website with a simple booking process.

-Optimise your direct booking website to attract more bookers.
-Use impressive templates, appealing content; improve the user experience and booking journey.
+Thus, optimising your direct booking website should be included in your property manager’s to-do list to attract more bookers.
+Use impressive templates and appealing content, and improve the user experience and booking journey.
 Make your website quick and accessible.
 Ensure that your website functions well across all types of devices.

 Many travellers still use a search engine to find their trips.
-Therefore, vacation rental managers must stay current on the constantly changing trends in SEO to stay on top of the competition.
-Optimise your booking flow to make sure your users can effortlessly complete the entire booking process without getting confused, distracted or frustrated.
+Therefore, property managers must stay current on the constantly changing trends in SEO to appear on top of the competition.
+Optimise your booking flow to ensure your users can effortlessly complete the entire booking process without getting confused or frustrated.